For Models: Ranger® 1000 (2020-2022)

-Warning: Do not work on any machine with a hot exhaust!
-Allow all parts to cool before working on your machine.
-Place your machine in park or neutral with the parking brake engaged.
+Do not work on any machine with a hot engine or exhaust.
+Allow time for all parts to cool in order to reduce the risk of burns.

 Hook me up!
 Get 10% off your next exhaust or equipment order.